-Commercial Auto Insurance in Florida - How Much is it?
+How to Choose Commercial Auto Insurance in Florida

 Accidents involving commercial vehicles can be costly making auto insurance commercial coverage necessary for Florida companies with company-owned vehicles.
 Companies that don’t own their vehicles also require insurance coverage for specific uses, including additional coverage for trucks on interstate runs.
-Insurance coverage for rentals and leases are for the account of the user.
+In Florida, business insurance for rentals and leases are for the account of the user.

-Suppose you have a Florida commercial business that owns a vehicle or vehicles.
+Suppose you have a small business in Florida that owns a vehicle or vehicles.
 In that case, you are required to purchase commercial auto insurance because it will give your business some protection from a potentially costly lawsuit if your commercial vehicles get involved in an accident.
-This kind of commercial insurance is intended to protect your business from incurring financial losses due to property damage, liability lawsuit, or loss of income if your business is unable to operate without the needed commercial vehicle.
+This kind of business insurance in Florida is intended to protect your organization from incurring financial losses due to property damage, liability lawsuit, or loss of income if your business is unable to operate without the needed commercial vehicle.

 Businesses in Florida with commercial vehicles need commercial auto insurance to offer them protection from financial losses as a result of an accident or collision while they are on the road, making deliveries locally or within the country.
 Having Florida commercial auto insurance can save your business from losing those hard-earned profits in case of an accident.

-How Much Does a Florida Commercial Auto Insurance Cost?
+How Much Does Florida Commercial Auto Insurance Cost?

-The amount of the insurance policy will also depend on where vehicle routes.
+Furthermore, the price of the insurance policy will also depend on where the vehicle routes.
 Will it be used only locally or interstate?
-A commercial insurance auto cost varies with the coverage and your deductible.
+Business insurance auto cost in Florida varies with the coverage and your deductible.
 Still, the minimum coverage for any commercial auto insurance is around $10,000 for bodily injury protection coverage and property damage liability coverage.

 If the vehicle weighs more than 26,000 lbs, liability insurance must be added to provide property damage and bodily injury coverage.
 The minimum amount of insurance policy for liability insurance depends on the vehicle’s weight such that trucks weighing 26,000 to 34,999 lbs. should have a minimum of $50,000 liability insurance for every occurrence, and for trucks weighing 35,000 to 43,999 lbs. should have at least $100,000 coverage.
 In comparison, vehicles with 44,000 lbs. and up must have a minimum of $300,000 liability insurance coverage per occurrence.
 In practice, a larger vehicle would carry more cargo, and will be on the road for longer stretches of time.
 These vehicles cost more to repair, and can cause even more damage in case of accidents.